David Lloyd George: Russian Revolution

-Lloyd George welcomed the Fall of the Tsar, both in a private letter to his brother and in a message to the new Russian Prime Minister Prince Lvov, not least as the war could now be portrayed as a clash between liberal governments and the autocratic Central Powers.
-Like many observers, he had been taken by surprise by the exact timing of the revolution (it had not been predicted by Lord Milner or General Wilson on their visit to Russia a few weeks earlier) and hoped – albeit with some concerns – that Russia's war effort would be invigorated like that of France in the early 1790s.
+Lloyd George welcomed the Fall of the Tsar, both in a private letter to his brother and in a message to the new Russian Prime Minister Prince Georgy Lvov, not least as the war could now be portrayed as a clash between liberal governments and the autocratic Central Powers.
+Like many observers, he had been taken by surprise by the exact timing of the revolution (it had not been predicted by Lord Milner or General Henry Hughes Wilson on their visit to Russia a few weeks earlier) and hoped—albeit with some concerns—that Russia's war effort would be invigorated like that of France in the early 1790s.

 Lloyd George gave a cautious welcome to the suggestion (19 March on the western calendar) by the Russian Foreign Minister Pavel Milyukov that the toppled Tsar and his family be given sanctuary in Britain (although Lloyd George would have preferred that they go to a neutral country).
-From the very start the King's adviser Stamfordham raised objections, and in April the British government withdrew its consent under Royal pressure.
-Eventually, the Russian Royal Family were moved to the Urals where they were executed in 1918.
+From the very start, the King's adviser Lord Stamfordham raised objections, and in April the British government withdrew its consent under royal pressure.
+Eventually, the Russian royal family were moved to the Urals where they were executed in 1918.
 Lloyd George was often blamed for the refusal of asylum, and in his War Memoirs he did not mention King George V's role in the matter, which was not explicitly confirmed until Kenneth Rose's biography of the King was published in 1983.